TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 # How to use Stream Processing with TIBCO ComputeDB

-TIBCO ComputeDB supports both the older [Spark Streaming model (based on DStreams)](#dstreams) as well as the newer [Structured Streaming model](#structuredstreaming).
-Unlike the Spark streaming DStreams model, that is based on RDDs, TIBCO ComputeDB supports Spark SQL in both models.
+TIBCO ComputeDB supports <!---both the older [Spark Streaming model (based on DStreams)](#dstreams) as well as the newer---> [Structured Streaming model](#structuredstreaming). <!---Unlike the Spark streaming DStreams model, that is based on RDDs, TIBCO ComputeDB supports Spark SQL in both models.--->

 <a id= structuredstreaming> </a>
 ## Structured Streaming